spxbhuhb/adaptive/doc/doc-main/doc/guides/documentation system.md

 2. `guides`
 3. `internals`

-All file names related to documentation **MUST BE UNIQUE** through the whole repository.
+All non-class file names related to documentation **SHALL** be unique through the whole repository.
 This includes file names, class names, everything.

 This was a design decision for multiple reasons: